Rakile/deforumation/README.md

 ## Interface
 ![img](github_images/newinterface4.png)

 As we talked about before, all motion scheduled values in Deforum are added to the manual motions done through Deforumation... with one exception, and that is the "Strength Value".
 This value has a specific check box ("USE DEFORUMATION"), which can be turned on and off during rendering to switch between full Deforum controll or Deforumation strength controll.
+This means, that if you are using Deforum to schedule a beat/pulse throughout your video, you can choose to go manual (overriding the the Deforum strength schedule, and vice versa).

 There are alot of controls, but here comes the basics:
 Panning: